-Any world-class cyclist will tell you that becoming the best Track Cyclist in the World involves much more than just riding the bike around the Velodrome.
+Any world-class cyclist will tell you that becoming one of the best Track Cyclists in the World involves much more than just riding the bike around the Velodrome.

 Much MUCH more…

 "I have found as I have got older I really have to work on small things like nutrition, stretching, recovery aspects, the sleep part of it.
 Training is one part of it.
 But the recovery and back-up is more important now.
 I’m not 21 where I can just bounce around and do whatever is asked and turn up the next day and not feel it - I feel it.”